TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 # THIS REPO HAS MOVED!
 It now lives in our OSS monorepo - https://github.com/TeselaGen/tg-oss

+It can now be installed as
+`npm install @teselagen/bio-parsers`

 # Bio Parsers
 <!-- TOC -->